susiexsun/fraud_detection/README.md

-# fraud_detection
+# Context

-End-to-end model and dashboard
+The goal was to build a fraud detection model for a hypothetical ecommerce company.

-## Context
+### The Data:

-We built a fraud detection model for a hypothetical ecommerce company.
-The goal was to flag fraudulent accounts based on user attributes and activity.
+- Static user attributes (Org Name, Org Description, etc)

-The deliverables were:
+- User activity

-- Create model that minimizes false negatives
+### The Deliverables:
-- Create flask app with documented API
+- Model that minimizes false negatives
-- Build interactive front-end dashboard
+- Flask app and interactive front-end dashboard

 This project was built over 48 hours as a collaboration between myself and Kevin Lee (kmlee17).